Inventory of Stations

 The USLSSHA has completed a comprehensive inventory of surviving coastal rescue stations dating to the Life-Saving Service era and the Coast Guard era up to 1961.
 (See description of this project below.)
-This database is researchable.
+This database is re searchable.
 We are aware that not all of this information is correct, as such things as ownership or condition do change over time.
-If you find errors in this database, or information that needs to be updated, please let us know through this here.
+If you find errors in this database, or information that needs to be updated, contact us.

 National Life-Saving Station Inventory Project